rodneylab/parsedown/README.md

 ## Compile WASM (see next section instead if working with Deno)

 1. Clone the project and change into the project directory.
-Then run these commands
+Then run these
+   commands:

 ```shell
 cargo install wasm-pack # skip if you already have it installed
 wasm-pack build --target web
 ```

-1. Copy the generated `pkg` folder into your JavaScript or TypeScript project.
+2. Copy the generated `pkg` folder into your JavaScript or TypeScript project.

-1. Import the code into the source file you want to use it in:
+3. Import and use the code in one of yout project source files:

 ```typescript
 import init, {